adenger/subpred4/reports/03_matrices/03_matrices.md

 - 131 unique GO terms annotated to the 89 ChEBI terms that are usable for Tanimoto coefficient
 - 36 GO terms with more than 20 samples per class and at least 20 unique proteins per class (i.e. usable for ML).
 We could try going down to at least 15 unique proteins per class.

 ## Matrices

+There are three types of matrices: Those calculated for GO terms based on their annotations, those directly created for their annotated ChEBI terms, and those with the evaluation results of the ML models.

 ### GO pairwise score matrices